 Did you know that the tradition of eating grapes on New Year’s Eve is over a century old?
 It seems to be a tradition imported from our French neighbours.
 This custom of the French bourgeoisie welcomed the new year with grapes and a toast with champagne.
 Little by little, the Spanish adopted this tradition until, finally, it was fully implemented due to a surplus of grapes in the 1909 harvest.
 From then on, it is usual that the last 12 chimes of the clock are accompanied by 12 lucky grapes.

-The famous author of Niebla (Mist) died on the last day of the year when the Civil War broke out in Spain.
-This fact could not be left out of the Christmas celebrations as far as literature is concerned, given that Miguel de Unamuno is one of the greatest exponents of the Generation of ’98.
+The famous author of Niebla (“Mist”) died on the last day of the year when the Civil War broke out in Spain.
+This fact could not be left out of the Christmas celebrations as far as literature is concerned, given that Miguel de Unamuno is one of the greatest exponents of the Generation of ’98 and his death marked an important historical event in Spain.
 He was rector of the University of Salamanca and, in fact, is often remembered for his speech against the national side.
 “You will win, but you will not convince,” he said.